Mshriver2/Awesome-Online-Tools/README.md

 # Awesome-Online-Tools

-[WEBM to MP4 Converter](https://formatswap.com/tools/webm2mp4/) - A easy to use webm to mp4 video conversion tool.

-[WAV to MP3 Converter](https://formatswap.com/tools/wav2mp3/) - A easy to use wav to mp3 audio conversion tool.

-[Png2Jpg](https://formatswap.com/png2jpg/) - A powerful easy to use Png to Jpg image converter.
+## Image Utilities
 [SpriteCow](http://www.spritecow.com/) - Sprite Cow helps you get the background-position, width and height of sprites within a spritesheet as a nice bit of copyable css.

-[SmallPDF](https://smallpdf.com/) - We make PDF easy.
+[PNG to JGP](https://formatswap.com/png2jpg/) - A powerful easy to use Png to Jpg image converter.

 [PDF to PNG Converter](https://formatswap.com/tools/pdf2png/) - Convert your file from Portable Document Format to Portable Network Graphics PNG format.